matt-42/vpp/README.md

 =============

 Video++ is a video and image processing library that takes advantage of the C++14 standard to ease the writing of fast parallel real-time video and image processing.
+The idea behind Video++ performance is to generate via meta-programming the most static code possible such that the compiler enable optimizations like loop vectorizing.
+Its main features are:

+  - Basic generic N-dimentional image containers.
+  - A growing set of image processing algorithms.
+  - Tools to write code.
+  - An embeded language to evalute image expressions.

 ```c++
 // A fast parallel implementation of a 3x3 box_filter using Video++.